sourcefuse/loopback4-sequelize/README.md

 ## Usage

-[Click here](https://youtu.be/tHg5ZAj29YQ) to checkout a live demo of this extension.
+You can watch a video demo of this extension by [clicking here](https://youtu.be/tHg5ZAj29YQ).

 Both newly developed and existing projects can benefit from the extension.
 By just changing the parent classes in the target Data Source and Repositories.